frederic-perez/AmE-dictionary/data/dictionary.md

 __fireworks__ _n_ _A fireworks display will be held on Sunday._
 __firm__ _n_ :dart::mega: /fûrm/
 __firmament__ _n_ :two: /ˈfɜːməmənt/ The expanse of the sky; heavens.
 The vault or expanse of the heavens; the sky.
-__first-in-class__ _adj_ :two: (first in class) First-in-class drugs are ones that use a new and unique mechanism of action for treating a medical condition.
+__first-in-class<sup>1</sup>__ _adj_ :two: (first in class) First-in-class drugs are ones that use a new and unique mechanism of action for treating a medical condition.
 These products are often referred to as innovative and cited as offering new treatment options for patients.
+__first-in-class<sup>2</sup>__ _n_ Drugs that use a new and unique mechanism of action for treating a medical condition according to FDA 2011 Novel New Drugs.
 __firstborn__
 __firsthand__ _n_ :two::hammer:
 __fiscal__ _adj_ __1__ Of or relating to taxation, public revenues, or public debt. __2__ Of or relating to financial matters.